RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 Two further things to note at this point:

-1. Quite importantly, because `<script type="module/embedded">` is unofficial and unrecognised by the browser, its contents will remain as `plaintext`.
+1. This is crucial: `<script type="module/embedded">` is unofficial and unrecognised by the browser.
+The element's contents will remain as `plaintext`.
 The element's contents will not be parsed by the browser and will not be executed.

-2. It is **required** that a `<script type="module/embedded">` element includes an `id` attribute.
-If it doesn't have one, it cannot be parsed by the `parseEmbeddedModule()` function.
+2. This setup **requires** that a `<script type="module/embedded">` element includes an `id` attribute.
+If it doesn't have one, it cannot be parsed by the `parseEmbeddedModule()` function (see below).

 _______